ldidry/lutim/README.md

 ```

 It may take a few reloads of page before the message is displayed.

+##Encryption
+LUTIm do encryption on the server if asked to, but does not store the key.

+The encryption is made on the server since LUTIm is made to be usable even without javascript.
+If you want to add client-side encryption for javascript-enabled browsers, patches are welcome.

 ##API
 You can add images by using the API.
 Here's the parameters of the `POST` request to `/` adress:.